 Like all wine regions, you'll find great restaurants wherever your car leads you.

 Just south of Siena lies the Crete Senese, an arid zone of rolling, gray clay hills, way more picturesque than it sounds.
 The main crops are cereals, aided by irrigation, and the area is notable for its white truffles, particularly around San Giovanni d'Asso; inside its castle is a White Truffle museum and there's a truffle fair the second and third weekends in November.
-You won't find vineyards in the crete, but just south are wine towns like Montacino and Montepulciano, where the scenic drive between the two cities along the ss146 gives views of the Crete Senese and the Orcia River valley.
+You won't find vineyards in the crete, but just south are wine towns like Montalcino and Montepulciano, where the scenic drive between the two cities along the ss146 gives views of the Crete Senese and the Orcia River valley.
 Tourist favorite Pienze is nearby.
-Find out more about: Val D'Orcia, which includes many of Tuscany's iconic places.
+Find out more about: Val D'Orcia, which includes many of Tuscany's iconic places, like the Villa and estate of Iris Origo, Le Foce.

 A favorite of ours is Monte Argentario, once an island off the coast, now connected by causeway to mainland Italy.
 Lots of nature, great seafood, interesting port towns, and lots of romantic towers that once kept watch on the coastline.